-With the elimination of our financial guaranty run-off book, we are solely focused on enhancing shareholder value through diligent growth of our fee-based specialty insurance business, profitably managing our retained underwriting risk and ensuring that expenses are in line with current revenues and business needs.
+As we move into 2022 and beyond we remain focused on shareholder value enhancement through diligent growth of our fee-based specialty insurance business, managing our retained underwriting risk for long term profit, and ensuring that expenses are in line with current revenues and business needs.
 As part of our ongoing capital management efforts, the Company will continue to redirect excess capital within the group to debt reduction unless other compelling opportunities present themselves.